Cornelis de Houtman: Death

 Though the trip was a humanitarian disaster and financially probably just broke even, it was a symbolic victory.
 It may be regarded as the start of the Dutch colonisation of Indonesia.
 Within five years, 65 more Dutch ships had sailed east to trade.
 Soon, the Dutch would fully take over the spice trade in and around the Indian Ocean.

 On his second trip to the East in 1599, for a different company, De Houtman and his troops arrived in Aceh.
 The Sultan accepted him peacefully until de Houtman insulted him.
 He had already clashed with the Banten Sultanate in northwest Java before his arrival in Aceh, and, feeling arrogant, escalated the situation by challenging the Sultan.
-This led to his defeat at the hands of the Sultan's daughter, Admiral Keumalahayati, and her Inong Balee Army.
+This led to his defeat at the hands of the first woman admiral in modern world, Admiral Keumalahayati, and her Inong Balee Army.